Param-Maheshwari/self-pruning-neural-network/README.md

 ## 📊 Results

-> Sparsity is measured as % of weights with gate value < 0.5
+> Sparsity is measured as % of weights with gate value below threshold.
-> (gates below 0.5 contribute less than half their original weight)
+> Higher λ = more aggressive pruning = gates pushed closer to zero.

 | Lambda (λ) | Test Accuracy | Sparsity (gate < 0.5) | Sparsity (gate < 0.3) |
 |------------|--------------|----------------------|----------------------|